-Yesterday afternoon, I was talking to a Dave Dee Inner Sanctum VIP who is a financial advisor.
+Yesterday afternoon, I talked to a Dave Dee Inner Sanctum VIP, a financial advisor.
 He told me that he wanted to create webinars to book appointments that were fifteen minutes long max.

 I asked him why so short, and he said because other experts told him anything beyond that is too long, and people won’t watch it.

 The “other experts” are idiots.

 This advice goes back to the long copy/short copy argument.
 When I worked at the former GKIC, a CEO truly believed he was a marketing expert.
 (He was anything but that.)
 He insisted that all of our emails be short and that we use short copy to sell stuff.
 Guess how well that worked?
 Right, not very well at all.

 Whether it’s a webinar, video, sales letter, whatever, your sales copy needs to be as long as it needs to be to get the job done and no longer.
 But to put a limit on the length is just plain dumb.